gmac/schema-stitching-handbook/02-single-record-type-merging/README.md

 # Example 2 – Single-record type merging

-This example demonstrates the core techniques for merging typed objects using single-record queries, covering most of the topics discussed in the official [basic example documentation](https://www.graphql-tools.com/docs/stitch-type-merging#basic-example).
+🛑 **If you control all of your own GraphQL services, then proceed to [example three](../03-array-batched-type-merge) for a better optimized version of this same example.**

-This example uses only single-record queries&mdash;meaning that every record accessed requires a dedicated subschema delegation (which is not ideal).
-While we can enable [query batching](https://github.com/gmac/schema-stitching-demos/wiki/Batching-Arrays-and-Queries#what-is-query-batching) to soften the blow of sending many operations to a subservice, this 1:1 delegation strategy still has far greater execution overhead than the array-batched technique discussed in the [third example](../03-array-batched-type-merge).
-This single-record strategy is really only appropraite out of necessity when interfacing with schemas we don't control.
+This example explores the core techniques for merging typed objects using single-record queries, covering most of the topics discussed in the [documented basic example](https://www.graphql-tools.com/docs/stitch-type-merging#basic-example).

-If you're managing all of your own subservices, then skip ahead to the [third example](../03-array-batched-type-merge) for a better optimized version of this same example.
+Using single-record queries means that every record accessed requires a _dedicated_ subschema delegation, which is not ideal.
+This 1:1 execution pattern has far greater overhead than the array-batched technique discussed in [example three](../03-array-batched-type-merge), which means this strategy is really only appropriate for interacting with services outside of our control (third-parties, etc).
+When forced to use single-record queries, we can at least enable [query batching](https://github.com/gmac/schema-stitching-demos/wiki/Batching-Arrays-and-Queries#what-is-query-batching) to soften the blow on the number of operations sent to a subservice.

 **This example demonstrates:**